vandit98/deep-learning-algorithm/4_Second_order_Optimisers/README.md

 __Monotonically Decreasing Learning Rate__

-    ->The accumulation of squared gradients is monotonic, causing the learning rate to decrease over time.
+    The accumulation of squared gradients is monotonic, causing the learning rate to decrease over time.
 In some cases, this monotonically decreasing learning rate may become too small, hindering the model's ability to make further updates, especially in later stages of training.

 __Memory Requirements__

 Adagrad accumulates the squared gradients for each parameter, resulting in increased memory requirements.
 This can be a significant limitation, particularly when dealing with large datasets or high-dimensional feature spaces, and may pose challenges in scenarios where memory resources are constrained.

-__Inability to Adapt to Sparse Features Dynamically__

-    ->While Adagrad is designed to handle sparse data to some extent, it may not adapt well to dynamically changing sparsity patterns during training.
-In situations where the sparsity of features changes over time, other adaptive methods like RMSprop or Adam might be more suitable.

 __Not Suitable for Non-Convex Optimization__